UTEP Biology Professor Chronicles Toad's Ability to Mimic Lethal Viper

 Originally published November 05, 2019

-The grapefruit-sized amphibian is a master of disguise that has an astonishing resemblance to the head of the highly venomous Gaboon viper.
+Greenbaum’s investigation into how the toad mimics the appearance and behavior of the venomous Gaboon viper to avoid being eaten by predators has received worldwide attention.
+The grapefruit-sized amphibian is a master of disguise and has an astonishing resemblance to the head of the highly venomous Gaboon viper.

-"We're convinced that this is an example of Batesian mimicry, where a harmless species avoids predators by pretending to be a dangerous or toxic one," said Eli Greenbaum, Ph.D., lead principal investigator, associate professor and director of biodiversity collections at UTEP.
+"We're convinced that this is an example of Batesian mimicry, where a harmless species avoids predators by pretending to be a dangerous or toxic one," Greenbaum said.

 After years of fieldwork in the eastern provinces of the Democratic Republic of the Congo, Greenbaum and his colleagues discovered that the toad (Sclerophrys channingi) occurs only in areas where the viper (Bitis gabonica) is present.
-The toad also looks like the viper: the toad’s body has some of the characteristic colors and triangular shape of the snake’s head.
-And, like the snake, it emits a hissing noise resembling the sound of air being released from a balloon.
+The toad also looks like the viper — its body has some of the characteristic colors and triangular shape of the snake’s head.
+Also, like the snake, the toad emits a hissing noise resembling the sound of air being released from a balloon.